 Ideas for lovely fall foliage hikes, farm fun, and kid-friendly wineries near Eugene, Oregon.

 The Willamette Valley is a lush 150-mile long valley in the heart of Oregon from Portland down to Cottage Grove.
-With the Willamette River flowing through it and surrounded by mountains on three sides, it is the perfect climate for a booming agricultural area, as well as abundant outdoors activities.
-With fall foliage just nearing its peak and harvest season in full swing, now is a great time to visit for a fall foliage hike, enjoy a little “agritainment,” or eat or sip your way through the region.
+With the Willamette River flowing through it and surrounded by mountains on three sides, it boasts the perfect climate for a booming agricultural area, as well as abundant outdoor activities.
+With fall foliage just nearing its peak and harvest season in full swing, now is a great time to visit for a fall foliage hike, enjoy a little “agritainment,” or wine and dine your way through the region.